kkrishguptaa/reseter.css/docs/Home.md

 # Reseter.css Wiki

-> These docs are automatically deployed [here](https://github.com/resetercss/reseter.css/wiki) using github action
+> These docs are automatically deployed [here](https://github.com/resetercss/reseter.css/wiki) using github actions

 Hey there!
 Welcome to the Reseter.css wiki.
 This wiki is our documentation.
 We have usage guides, performance optimizations and contributing guidelines.